 Are Mushrooms In Your Lawn Bad?

 Due to the poison danger, if you have kids or dogs it might be best to manage these mushrooms a bit.
-See instructions above to get rid of mushrooms in your lawn.
+See the instructions above to get rid of mushrooms on your lawn.

-Puffball mushrooms are edible and are the most common safe mushrooms to grown in your lawn.
+Puffball mushrooms are edible and are the most common safe mushrooms to grow on your lawn.
 You can leave these in place to eat the dead plant matter in your yard which in turn feeds your grass.

 Some fairy ring mushrooms are edible.
 You can generally leave these alone as well.